 Does A Mortgage Forbearance Affect Your Credit?

 Late or missing mortgage payments can damage your credit.
-That’s another reason mortgage forbearance is so important.
-If your loan goes into forbearance, most lenders will not report missed payments as long as you follow the terms of your agreement.
-That means, credit score shouldn’t be affected.
+That’s another reason mortgage forbearance can be such a valuable option for borrowers – if your loan goes into forbearance, most lenders will not report missed payments as long as you follow the terms of your agreement.
+That means your credit score shouldn’t be affected.
 Other servicers or lenders will report your forbearance.
 Talk to your servicer and ask questions to ensure you understand the terms of your agreement and how it will impact your credit.

 Is A Mortgage Forbearance Right For You?

-If you find yourself in a situation that makes it hard to make your mortgage payment due to a hardship, contact a mortgage expertto explain what’s going on and get advice tailored to your unique situation.
+If you find yourself in a situation that makes it hard to make your mortgage payment due to a hardship, contact a Home Loan Expert to explain what’s going on and get advice tailored to your unique situation.